hansroh/skitai/README.rst

 You can integrate your models changing and cache control.

-First of all you should set all model keys to skitai for sharing model state beetween worker processes.
+First of all, you should set all cache control keys to Skitai for sharing model state beetween worker processes.

 .. code:: python

   skitai.lukeys (
-    ['tables.users']
+    ['tables.users', 'table.photos']
   )

+These Key names are might be related your database model names nor table names.
+Especially you bind Django model signal, these keys should be exaclty nodel class name.
+But in general cases, key names are fine if you easy to recognize.

+These key names are not mutable or removale after calling skitai.run ().

 Then you can use setlu, getlu (),